sethladd/dep_assert_with_optional_message/proposal.md

 #3      _RawReceivePortImpl._handleMessage (dart:isolate-patch/isolate_patch.dart:148)
 ```

-Now the user has context for the failed assertion, and ideally has a link to learn more, address the
+Now the user has context for the failed assertion, and ideally has a link to learn more,
-issue, and move on.
+the user has a better chance of addressing the issue.

 ## Examples